marin-m/pbtk/README.md

 Just hover a field to have focus.
 If the field is an integer type, use the mouse wheel to increment/decrement it.
 Enum information appears on hover too.

 Here it is!
 You can determine the meaning of every field with that.
-If you extracted .protos out of minified code, you should be able to rename fields according to what you notice they mean, using your favorite text editor.
+If you extracted .protos out of minified code, you can rename fields according to what you notice they mean, by clicking their names.

 Happy reversing! 👌 🎉